Back to Blog

 Segmentation Strategies for Shopify Stores

 Sending the same email to your entire list is leaving money on the table.
-Here are the segments that matter most for Shopify stores:
+Here are the segments that matter most for Shopify stores.
+For a complete deep dive, our ecommerce email segmentation guide covers advanced strategies.

 By purchase history: First-time buyers vs. repeat customers.
 They need very different messaging.
 Someone who's bought 5 times doesn't need the same trust-building emails as someone who just discovered you.